 Important to know

-The path to the sitemap can be different depending on which plugin you used to create it.
-For Yoast SEO and Rank Math the paths are the same.
-This means you can access your WordPress sitemap via the following path: https://YOUR-URL/sitemap_index.xml
+The path to the sitemap can be different depending on Plugin, which you use for the generation.
+With Yoast SEO and Rank Math the paths are the same.
+This means you can access your WordPress sitemap via the following path: https://DEINE-URL/sitemap_index.xml

 XML sitemap feature in WordPress 5.5

-The next major update to WordPress 5.5 will bring a sitemap feature to the WordPress core files.
-This means that from WordPress 5.5 onwards you won't need a separate plugin to create a basic sitemap.
-The new integrated sitemap feature does not, however, provide an interface to make further settings, for example to exclude certain posts or pages.
-For more complex sitemap requirements, additional plugins will continue to provide the best solutions.
+The next major update to WordPress 5.5 brings a sitemap feature to WP Core.
+So to create a basic sitemap, you no longer need a separate Plugin as of WP 5.5.
+However, the new built-in sitemap feature doesn't provide an interface to set additional preferences, such as excluding certain posts or sites .
+So for more complex sitemap requirements, Plugins will continue to provide the appropriate solutions for now.
 More information about the new feature can be found on the official WordPress blog.